Meet Maine Artisan Jeff Clapp, the creator of Bells From Everest and The Everest Ornament.

 This image below was taken by Mountaineer Ed Viesturs and is on display to the American Alpine Museum.

 Images like these inspired me to change my life and try and do something important.

 "Bells From Everest is an example of how mountaineers can improve environmental sustainability and micro activities-in the global context- can have an impact"

 Mike Mortimer - President of the UIAA International Mountaineering and Climbing Federation

 When I was three my family moved to Saudi Arabia.
-My father was a teacher for the children of Aramco Oil employees.
+My father was a teacher for the American children of Aramco Oil employees.
 Living overseas taught me a lot about other countries and cultures.
-I realized that people in other countries rarely throw anything away.
-When I saw those cylinders on the top of the world I knew they would still be somewhere in Nepal - built into a wall as cinder blocks or piled in a corner, waiting for some crazy American with more imagination than sense to come get them.
-I turned out to be that American.
+People in other countries rarely throw anything away.
+When I saw those cylinders on the top of the world I knew they would still be somewhere in Nepal - built into a wall as blocks or piled in a corner, waiting for some crazy artist with more imagination than sense to come get them.
+I turned out to be that man.

 Today, I'm a metal turner, sculptor and environmental speaker.
 I make bells,